HomeWHOWho Has Rights To Ashes After Cremation

 1. It is well recognised that in the twentieth century the High Court of the Commonwealth of Australia has made a vast contribution to the development of the common law.
 But its authority was to reverberate in an area perhaps nowhere more surprising than that which was the subject of its decision in Doodeward cited above.
 The body of a still-born two-headed baby was preserved in spirits by the doctor who had been attending its mother; upon the doctor’s death it was sold and later came into the possession of C, who exhibited it for profit as a curiosity.
 D, a police officer, seized it with a view to its burial.
 C’s action for detinue succeeded.
 Griffith CJ said:

-Refer to more articles: Who's The Spy
+Refer to more articles: Who Is Suburban Legends About

 “[W]hen a person has by the lawful exercise of work or skill so dealt with a human body or part of a human body in his lawful possession that it has acquired some attributes differentiating it from a mere corpse awaiting burial, he acquires a right to retain possession of it …”